 Foam Earplugs

-Most foam plugs are disposable, meaning you’re only supposed to use them once, as they lose effectiveness.
+Most foam plugs are disposable, meaning you should only use them once, as they lose effectiveness.

-They don’t block out noise well and can also be uncomfortable due to the poor-quality material.
+They don’t block out noise well and can be uncomfortable due to the poor-quality material.

 Wax Earplugs

-Wax plugs are usually disposable, but many people find them more effective than foam plugs.
+Wax plugs are usually disposable, but many find them more effective than foam plugs.

 They come in a small ball of wax, and when warmed up, the wax forms the exact shape of your ear cavity, creating a tight seal.